lenarayneallen/DESeq2_practice/notes_about_analysis/practice_analysis_reflection.md

 # Practice Analysis Reflection

 Throughout this practice analysis, there were several steps and concepts that initially gave me trouble.
 As a learning exercise, I will document the technical or conceptual issues that I encountered, how I was able to resolve them, and what resources I used to resolve them.
-I will also include the remaining questions that I have about the RNA-seq analysis process.

 Then, I will compare the plots and results obtained by running the analysis with different log2 fold change thresholds and different shrinkage methods.
+Lastly, I will discuss how my results compared to those of the study's authors.

 ## Challenging Concepts
 ### Mean, Variance, and Dispersion